The balance between structure and spontaneity allows me to maintain creativity...

 Pantser, plotter or plantser

 Pantsers write “by the seat of their pants”, meaning they dive into a story without a detailed plan.
 They let the story, plotlines, and characters develop organically as they write.
-This approach emphasizes creativity and spontaneity and often leads to unexpected twists.
-However, it can also result in a more chaotic process and extensive revisions later on.
+This method fosters creativity and spontaneity, and often leads to unexpected twists.
+But it can also result in a messy process and extensive rework later on.

 Plotters meticulously outline their stories before writing a single word.
 They develop detailed plans, including character arcs, plot points, and scene breakdowns.
-This structured approach ensures a clear direction and cohesive story, thus minimizing the need for significant revisions.
-While it can limit spontaneity, it provides a solid roadmap that helps plotters stay on track and avoid writer's block.
+This ensures a clear direction and cohesive story and minimizes the need for significant revisions.
+Although it may stifle spontaneity, a detailed outline helps plotters stay focused and avoid writer’s block.

 Plantsers combine elements of both pantser and plotter approaches.
-They create a loose outline or framework for their story, leaving room for flexibility and creative exploration.
-Plantsers may start with key plot points or character outlines but allow the story to develop naturally as they write.
-This method allows for both structure and spontaneity.
+They create a loose outline or framework with key plot points or character outlines.
+This method offers both structures, but also let’s room for exploration.

 Recommended article